Sh4der/raylib.v/README.md

-# raylib.v for raylib v5.0
+# raylib.v for raylib v5.5
+This is repo is work in progress.
+Most things should work, some functions may need to be fixed.
+My current goal is to translate all examples from raylib to raylibv to test the wrapper.

 ![raylib.v icon](icon.png)

 Have a problem? raylib.v currently requires the `master` branch of V, so please run `v up` before filing any issues.